John-zzh/pyscf_TDDFT_ris/README.md

 # TDDFT-ris-pyscf (v1.0)
 This python package, based on PySCF, provides the semiempirical TDDFT-ris method, offering a quick and accurate calculation of TDDFT UV-vis absorption spectra.
 The TDDFT-ris calculation starts from a completed SCF calculation, typically a `.fch` or `.molden` file.
 Also, it can start from the PySCF `mf` object.

-Currently, it supports UKS/RKS, TDA/TDDFT, pure/hybrid/range-separated-hybrid functional.
+Currently, it supports RKS-TDDFT, hybrid/range-separated-hybrid functional.
 Not yet support implicit solvation method.

 Note: